Ergus/GPUKalmanFilter/Readme.md

  * make test: run a simple test that prints the output on screen for all the compiled programs (*.x)
  * make check: makes a clean and run a test.
 Then make diff to the outputs comparing with the original output (Bad.x).
  * make clean: ...
+ * make graphs: Create the graphs with gnuplot using the results in the directory "Results" and save them in "Graphs".

 ### Other scripts ###